CKs-Technology-News/PrivacyTools/NOPE.md

 - [Waterfox](https://www.waterfox.net/blog/waterfox-has-joined-system1/) – Joined System1.
 - [Wire](https://wire.com/en/) – Modern day collaboration meets the most advanced security and superior user experience.
 Fully open source, both client and server, and third-party audited.
 [Metadata leakage possible](https://github.com/wireapp/wire/issues/214) / [this](https://motherboard.vice.com/en_us/article/secure-messaging-app-wire-stores-everyone-youve-ever-contacted-in-plain-text).
     - [Wire for Android](https://f-droid.org/en/packages/com.wire/) – Wire offers highly secure communication – anywhere and anytime.
 - VSCode nor the [Web Version](https://vscode.dev/), the Browser Version due to enabled [Telemetry](https://code.visualstudio.com/docs/getstarted/telemetry) by default, same like the crash reporter, you need to disable it, restart the app or block it via ad-blocker.
 Their [marketplace is also known to be vulnerable](https://snyk.io/blog/vulnerable-visual-studio-code-extensions-marketplace/).
+[Microsoft discloses plans to turn parts of VS Code C# extension to closed source](https://github.com/omnisharp/omnisharp-vscode/issues/5276).
 - [RTranslator](https://github.com/niedev/RTranslator) - Universal translator based on Google's APIs and Bluetooth LE.
 It connects to Google endpoints.
 - [Sayches](https://sayches.com/) – [Sayches](https://github.com/Sayches) is a micro-blogging social media platform for ephemeral content giving its users the freedom of expression without the fear of repercussion.
 Weird claims against Mastodon and other social networks + beta + unprofessional claims.
 - [Session - Private Messenger](https://getsession.org/) – Extreme focus on privacy based on [Blockchain technology](https://cointelegraph.com/news/homeland-security-to-use-blockchain-in-tracking-goods-people-globally).
 Session is a much more complicated protocol with way too many additions and differing specs for it to be able to interoperate with Signal at this point.
 Possible [#fedpot](https://nitter.net/WPalant/status/1281540005190672384) and a gulag for nazis and [alt-right scene](https://nitter.net/WPalant/status/1281578526932705281) in general. - **highly controversial**